Understanding your Bill with NYSEG in New York State

 Save Money on Your NYSEG Bill

 Save Money With a Lower Rate!Customers in NYSEG's service territory can choose their energy supplier.
 ESCOs in New York can offer savings and environmentally-friendly energy options.
-To learn more about energy supply options in your area, check out our pages on energy in New York, or call us directly at 347-410-8789 to find the best rates in your area.
+To learn more about energy supply options in your area, check out our pages on energy in New York, or call us directly at phone currently not available to find the best rates in your area.

 Electricity prices are rising each year, so here are a few ideas for taking the pressure off your energy budget.

 The most effective change you can make is to reduce your overall energy consumption.
 A lot of the items on your NYSEG bill are charged on a per kWh basis, so improving your energy efficiency at home can go a long way towards lowering your bills.

 Energy Saving Ideas Check out some of our useful tips about how to save money on your energy bills, including how to save money in the summer, how to use your appliances wisely, and all about a little thing called vampire energy

 Another option you can take is to take a look at the rate you're paying with NYSEG, and see if it can be beat by an alternate energy supply company (ESCO).
 With electricity markets in New York open to competition, many alternative suppliers can offer competitive rates for electricity and natural gas.

 Example of a 2014 NYSEG bill - page 1